Find the answers to your questions about accessing and paying your student bill, obtaining a health insurance waiver, and more.

 Does Davidson College offer a monthly payment plan?
 Yes.
 Our authorized payment plan provider is ECSI.
 There is a $40 application fee to enroll in the plan and all payments are interest-free if made on time.

 It is imperative that you continue to monitor your Davidson College bill via the Banner Web or Banner Web Proxy as payments to ECSI will not be automatically adjusted to include activity incurred after your monthly payment has been established.
-If additional activity will cause you to owe more than your original estimate, you may pay the College directly or you may contact BusinessServicesBilling@davidson.edu to increase your remaining payments to cover the additional charges.
+If additional activity will cause you to owe more than your original estimate, you may pay the college directly or you may contact Business Services at BusinessServicesBilling@davidson.edu to increase your remaining payments to cover the additional charges.

 To obtain more information or sign up for a plan, visit the ECSI page, click on the "Students" tab, select "Apply for a Monthly Tuition Payment Plan" and then choose Davidson College from the list of participating schools.